 How Advance Credit Union can help

 A personal loan from AdvanceCU could help spread the cost of your vehicle purchase.
 Borrow up to £8,000, you don’t need to be a credit union member to apply.
 We will assess your affordability and credit check to be sure you won’t be put at financial risk.

-Start saving – Saving regularly with AdvanceCU can be a great way to put some money aside for your next car.
+Start saving – Saving regularly with AdvanceCU can be a great way to afford your next car.
 Save £100 month for two years means you’ll have £2,400 towards your next vehicle.
 You won’t need to borrow as much, might be able to afford a better vehicle or you might not need a loan at all!

 Engage Account offers great cashback rewards and discounts at Halfords, Asda, Argos, B&Q and many more.
 Plus your Engage Visa card is accepted wherever you see the Visa logo (see terms and conditions)